 - BUILT: 1454

-Built in 1454, this is the oldest temple in Hoi An.
+I did not visit the Chuc Thanh Pagoda as it’s 1.5 kilometers outside Old Town.
+The important thing about this temple is that it’s the oldest one in Hoi An (constructed in 1454).
 Although it’s gone through several renovations, the original structure still exists.

 4.3 Phap Bao Pagoda (Phac Hat Temple)